 The Institute for Data Science and Computing is powered by the vast resources that established the University of Miami’s Center for Computational Science (CCS), which was in existence at the University of Miami for over a decade, and established a broad user-base and a state-of-the-art research computing infrastructure.

-Now under IDSC, these resources are the Technology Platforms that enable the effective and efficient dissemination of information, offering high-level data management and the creation of custom software solutions through two resource platforms: Advanced Computing Systems and Software Engineering.
+Now under IDSC, these resources are the Technology Platforms that enable the effective and efficient dissemination of information, offering high-level data management and the creation of custom software solutions through two resource platforms: Advanced Computing Systems and Systems and Data Engineering.
 These resources are available to the research community through an established fee-for-service model or via collaborative partnerships on research projects.

 Advanced Computing provides comprehensive advanced resources ranging from hardware infrastructure to expertise in designing and implementing high-performance solutions to academic and research communities.
 Recognizing the central role of an ever-growing body of data, the IDSC Advanced Computing team designed and implemented a regional advanced computing environment supporting 1,700+ users, and a very large state-of-the-art data storage system with well over 10 PT of current “live” data.